Allan Gray SA Equity Fund

 - 1% is charged when the unit trust performance is the same as its benchmark’s performance.

-- If the Equity Fund beats or fails to achieve benchmark performance (measured daily), for each percentage difference, we add or deduct 0.2% to the fee.
+- If the Equity Fund beats or fails to achieve benchmark performance (measured daily), for each percentage difference, we add or deduct 0.2% to or from the fee.

 - If the fee would have been negative, no fee is charged until all underperformance has been recovered.
 The negative fee is carried forward and reduces the fee once it becomes positive.